paulfoley/Udacity_Nanodegree-Data_Analyst/City_Data-Audit/README.md

 As a project, to show off data wrangling skills, we'll use the City data provided by [DBpedia](http://wiki.dbpedia.org/) to do some auditing and cleaning.

-In the following scripts we'll take in the 'cities.csv' file, and either audit it for accuracy and completeness, or we'll clean the data and re-output the clean data only into a csv file for use later.
+In the following scripts we'll take in the `cities.csv` file, and either audit it for accuracy and completeness, or we'll clean the data and re-output the clean data into a csv file for use later.

 ## Getting Started